gvwilson/sensibleadventures/nardica/nardica.md

 Wales grunted again.
 "Four minutes to optimal position.
-Assuming they're not skewing the satellite signal just to lure us in."
+Assuming they're not skewing the sat nav to throw us off track."

-"Coulda mentioned that earlier," Uncle Jack muttered.

-Soft green digits in the corner of the control panel counted down the seconds and minutes.
+Soft green digits in the corner of the control panel counted down the seconds.
 The tension in the pilot house stretched until Iffy thought it would snap like a rubber band.
 Uncle Jack's knuckles were white on the wheel, and she couldn't quite seem to catch her breath.
 Even Wales seemed to feel it.
-He flew the drone in a back-and-forth sweep as if searching for something, never too far in front of the Zillion warship but never letting it close in enough to try another shot with its laser.
+He flew the drone in a back-and-forth sweep as if searching for something, never too far in front of the Aussie warship but never letting it close in enough to try another shot with its laser.

 Three minutes.